Financial Planning

 Introduction

-• Traditional IRA: Contributions may be tax-deductible, reducing your taxable income for the current year if you meet specific income thresholds.
-However, retirement withdrawals are taxed as ordinary income, potentially impacting future tax situations (Fidelity).
+• Traditional IRA: Contributions may be tax-deductible, reducing your taxable income in the year you contribute.
+However, you will pay taxes on the withdrawals you make in retirement.

 Expert Tips for Maximizing Your IRA Benefits